Jatin123lodhi/Youtube-v2/README.md

 ### 7. Nested Comments
 - Created a nested comments view using recursion

+### 8. Infinite Scroll
+- As we scroll down a new videos comes up

+### 9. Fetching Data depending upon different region
+- Fetching the data using youtube api depending upon region

+### 10. Playing the video on hover
+- Implemented the concept of video playing on hover

 ## Getting Started

 To begin using the React TypeScript YouTube Frontend application, follow these steps: